Chao Tzee Cheng

-Professor Chao Tzee Cheng (赵自成 (Zhào Zìchéng); 22 September 1934 in Hong Kong – 21 February 2000 in New York City) was a renowned forensic pathologist in Singapore.
+Chao Tzee Cheng (赵自成 (Zhào Zìchéng); 22 September 1934 in Hong Kong – 21 February 2000 in New York City) was a renowned forensic pathologist in Singapore.
 Chao was respected for solving several notorious crimes in Singapore, and raised Singapore's level of professionalism in the area of forensics.

 Biography

 Early life and education

 Chao Tzee Cheng was the son of a professor in cultural studies and a school principal.
 Of Cantonese origin, he later migrated to Singapore with his parents and received his education at Catholic High School and Victoria Continuation School.
 Although offered a scholarship to read engineering in the United States, he decided to take up medicine at University of Hong Kong.

 After graduating with an MBBS in Hong Kong in 1961, Chao returned to Singapore to serve as a medical officer.
 Chao also took a Diploma in Clinical Pathology in 1967, followed by a Diploma of Pathology in 1968 and a Diploma of Medical Jurisprudence in 1968.

 However, a car accident in West Malaysia left him with a weakened right arm and dashed his hopes of a career in surgery.
 Unfazed, Professor Chao turned to a career in pathology.
 By 1968, Chao qualified as a pathologist, obtaining his specialised skills from the Royal London Hospital, Medical College, currently under the Queen Mary, University of London.

 Chao married Joyce Wong Yoke Choy in 1963.
-They had a son Dr Alexandre Chao, who succumbed to SARS in 2003.
+They had one son Dr Alexandre Chao (born 1966), who succumbed to SARS in 2003, and two granddaughters.